 Process

 I love the fluidity of hot glass, especially lead crystal.
-It’s very graceful and wants to behave in a certain way.
+It’s a very graceful material.
 By applying a combination of heat, hand tools, gravity and centrifugal force you can encourage it to do what you want, but it doesn’t always want to co-operate!
-Glassblowing is physically and mentally challenging, especially when you have one very costly day to make a list of things.
+Glassblowing is physically and mentally challenging, especially when you are hiring by the day.
+This means production is limited to a handful of pieces in a day.
+I hire a studio to make my work which means the pressure is on time-wise, but on the plus side I’m not paying the bill to run the furnace - which is on 24/7.

 The glass is kept at 1100 degrees C, in a gas-fired furnace.
 The furnace is kept at this temperature constantly, apart from when new glass (broken pieces called cullet) are added at the end of the day to refill the pot.
 The temperature is raised overnight to melt the cullet.